NeurAR: Neural Uncertainty for Autonomous 3D Reconstruction with Implicit Neural Representations: Related Work

-Different from the ad-hoc metrics and the NBV policy, our proposed neural uncertainty is optimized for each scene during the reconstruction, requiring no manual definition, no large training set and being able to work in any new scene.
+\rs{Different from the hand-crafted heuristics, the learned NBV policy, and the existing learning-based information gain, our proposed neural uncertainty is learned per target scene during the reconstruction, requiring no manual definition, no large training set, and being able to work in any new scene.}

-\textbf{Online Dense Reconstruction} Most methods use Multi-View-Stereo (MVS)~\cite{schops2017multi,schonberger2016pixelwise,schops2017large,kahler2016real} to reconstruct dense models by computing stereo correspondences of calibrated images.
-Early online dense reconstruction~\cite{stuhmer2010real,whelan2015real} regards it as an optimization problem to solve depth and pose estimation.
-Thomas \etal~ \cite{whelan2015real} overcome camera pose estimation limitations in a wide variety of environments by combining both dense geometric and photometric camera pose constraints.
-These methods are computationally intensive.
-To reduce the time consumption, Sch{\"o}ps \etal~\cite{schops20153d} decouple the constraints of photometric consistency and depth continuity.
-Recently, iMAP\cite{sucar2021imap} uses an implicit neural scene representation and is capable of jointly optimizing a full 3D dense map and camera poses.
-Similar to iMAP, we use NeRF to represent 3D models but we focus on how to leverage this representation for autonomous view planning.